 As with any model, there are also limitations.
-The primary limitation of the Texas Physician Pipeline Model stems from using historical data to forecast future trends.
+The primary limitation of the pipeline tool stems from using historical data to forecast future trends.
 It is possible that physicians in the future would be more likely or less likely to want to practice in Texas based on factors outside of those included in the model.
 Additionally, the more time passes, the less applicable findings based on 2000-2019 data will be.

 There are also a number of limitations on the demand side of the model.
 The demand projections model the impact of changing demographics over time while health care use and delivery patterns remain the same.
 The baseline demand projections also assume that disease prevalence and health risk factors will remain consistent by demographic groups over time.
 The demand projections are also modeled on national health care use patterns rather than state-specific utilization patterns.
-Additionally, as access to care changes, models of care transform, and technology improves health practices and outcomes, it is difficult to predict how health care use and delivery patterns as well as disease prevalence and health risk factors will change demand over time.
+Also, as access to care changes, models of care transform, and technology improves health practices and outcomes, it is difficult to predict how health care use and delivery patterns as well as disease prevalence and health risk factors will change over time.

-Another limitation of this tool is that the supply and demand models were based on data from 2015-2018, and the educational pipeline models are based on historical data through 2019.
-The COVID-19 pandemic first appeared in Texas in March of 2020 and its impact on health practices, health providers, and the health system at large cannot be overstated.
-In future reports, DSHS may use data that reflects the impact of the COVID-19 on the education pipeline, as well as supply and demand trends.
+Another limitation of this tool is that the supply and demand models that underlie the pipeline tool were based on data from 2015-2018 and the educational pipeline models are based on historical data through 2019.
+The Covid-19 pandemic first appeared in Texas in March of 2020 and its impact on health practices, health providers, and the health system at large cannot be overstated.